 Another big part of the trip involved volunteering within the community.
 I chose to volunteer at a charity school and orphanage where I taught a class of 5th graders.
 While there, I mostly taught English grammar, but on a few occasions I led discussions and activities on goals and dreams and ways to achieve them.
 By the end of the trip, those were my kids!

 I learned two valuable lessons in Ghana.
 One was the importance of ethnicity, as an African American my history is extremely unique in both the best and worst ways.
 The people in Ghana would continuously say to myself and others “welcome home” and I knew I had fulfilled my ancestors’ dreams, I had returned home.

 Since being back home in America I realize even more how much of my culture isn’t represented here, not just in America, but specifically Seattle, Washington.
 I realize that there really is no reflection of myself and it has made me want to move to the south, so that I can at least be surrounded by other brown people.
 I’ve also realized just how isolated and individualized we are here in the U.S. and it makes me sad.
 While in Ghana everyone speaks to each other and is friendly, but being in the US where people sit right next to each other on buses and never bother to even say hi has made me miss the unity in Ghana.
 I realize that if people were more united here, like they are in Ghana, fewer people would struggle, (or at least struggle alone.)
 My neighbor’s struggle would be my struggle and we would be more inclined to find a solution together.

-Viche Thomas is senior at the University of Washington pursuing studies focused on Communications and Sociology.
+Viche Thomas is senior at University of Washington.